-‘At the Limits‘ is leading medical education; enabling leading academics, scientists, researchers, specialists and clinicians to meet in inspiring and stimulating academic environments.
-The meetings are supported by Industry and we encourage supporters to attend with a delegation of senior medical personnel to build and maintain the relationships between medicine and industry which are so essential for the development and understanding of successful patient care.
+‘At the Limits‘ is leading medical education; enabling clinicians, specialists, nurses, academics, scientists & researchers to meet in inspiring and stimulating academic environments.
+The academically independent meetings are supported by Industry and we encourage supporters to attend with a delegation of senior medical personnel to build and maintain the relationships between medicine and industry which are so essential for the development and understanding of successful patient care.

-Meetings take place throughout the year, across the globe, with upcoming events on London, Cape Town, Shenzhen and Singapore
+Meetings take place throughout the year, across the globe, with upcoming events in London, Tokyo, São Paulo & Toronto.

 Please register to be kept informed of upcoming meetings.

 The 19th biennial Malvern Diabetic Foot conference will take place in Malvern on Wednesday, 11 – Friday, 13 May 2022.
 The meeting will continue to welcome experts on the diabetic foot from up to 30 countries, predominantly North America and Western Europe.